 Ever since the need to improve the quality of air being breathed in has increased, the use of air purifiers such as ozone generators has been on the rise.
 Ozone works by reacting with the pollutants in the air and turning them into water, carbon dioxide molecules and sometimes certain toxic substances.
 It is commonly used to purify the air of odors and smoke.

-It, however, is a very controversial method of purifying the air, particularly indoor air.
+Are Ozone Generators Dangerous?
+It is a very controversial method of purifying the air, particularly indoor air.
 This is because of the many hazards and health risks that it poses.
 This is why you ought to be aware of all there is to know about the ozone generator air purifier before going on to clean your indoor air with the gas.

 What is Ozone and why is it dangerous?